nate-orage/password-generator/README.md

 # Password Generator

 ## About
 This is a simple password generator.

+### First Edition
 It generates 8 random characters and shuffles them.
-My next step is to create a dictionary to obfuscate a bit more.
+### Second Edition
+It will prompt user input and generate a password based on the number specified.
+### Third Edition
+Implement random entropy?